-Review: Giant Anthem X 29 – Ultra-efficient, Low-weight, Short Travel Full Suspension Bike
+Giant Anthem X 29er Review: Low-weight, & Full Suspension

 Now that Giant has ushered the Anthem X 29er into their lineup, the last of the major players has finally supped from the big-wheeled chalice.
 Just what flavor of full-suspension 29er Kool-Aid are they serving at Giant?
 Well, this varietal begins with the light, crisp notes of a race-inspired singletrack machine, and finishes with a 100mm-travel flourish.
 Makes one rather thirsty.